whitehara/kernel-patch-fedora/README.md

 - You can create custom rpm with these patches for the fedora.
   - Download srpm from fedora repository and apply patches to the kernel source.
     - https://koji.fedoraproject.org/koji/packageinfo?packageID=8
-  - RPM is available in [Copr](https://copr.fedorainfracloud.org/coprs/whitehara/kernel-tkg/) You can install by dnf.
+  - Patched RPMs are available in [Copr](https://copr.fedorainfracloud.org/coprs/whitehara/kernel-tkg/) You can install by dnf.
 - Most of these patches are suitable for gaming on Linux.
   - These patches are from:
    - https://github.com/graysky2/kernel_compiler_patch